Sierra National Forest Overview

 |Hiking Trails||1,300 miles|

-Trailhead Traveler’s Recommended Hikes in Sierra National Forest
+Trailhead Traveler’s Recommended Best Hikes in Sierra National Forest

-- The road leading to the trailhead is in bad condition and needs a high clearance vehicle to access but the trail and secluded lakes make it worth the journey.
-This is a beautiful area of Sierra National Forest and isn’t too crowded.
+The road leading to the trailhead is in bad condition and needs a high clearance vehicle to access but the trail and secluded lakes make it worth the journey.
+This is a beautiful area of Sierra National Forest that is not too crowded.
 The lakes are all gorgeous and serene!

 Don’t forget to stock up on the essentials before you plan your next hiking or camping trip!
 We have recommendations on: